shellbombs/StrongOD/README.md

 Forgive me for not a very good coding style.

-**Actually you can combine this driver to any windows debugger, all you need to do is write a debugger plugin to call interfaces provided by this driver.**
+**Actually you can combine this driver to any windows debugger, all you need to do is to write a debugger plugin to call interfaces provided by this driver.**